GazalNeb/calculator-project/README.md

-This is the code for a calculator, written using JavaScript, HTML, and CSS(&SCSS), as the second project for software development course by _Nology.
+This calculator is developed using JavaScript, HTML, and CSS(&SCSS), as the second project of the software development course by _Nology.

 The calculator performs the following operations on any two values (integer or decimal) at a given time:
 1. Addition (+)